kimamov/WebGL-Image-Transition/README.md

 Get the transition.js file or the entire transtion folder and import it via script tag or any other way.
 The transition is going to run inside a canvas so create one and set its size.
 If you don't want to use your own displacement texture you can get dis.jpg from the repo.
+It is highly recommended that both images have the same aspect ratio to avoid stretching.

 ```html
 <!DOCTYPE html>